TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

     ![image-20201108190148938](images/image-20201108190148938.png)

     1. Enable the JSON Notification.
-    2. Add the JSON URL that you can copy/paste from the integrations page.
+    2. Add the JSON URL that you copy/pasted from the integrations page.
     3. Click on `Test` to see if it works.
     4. If everything is correct click on `Ok`